For a full list of articles about security, see Overview of security in Acrobat DC and PDFs.

 Metadata includes information about the document and its contents, such as the author’s name, keywords, and copyright information.
 To view metadata, choose File > Properties.

 Files of any format can be attached to the PDF as an attachment.
 To view attachments, choose View > Show/Hide > Navigation Panes > Attachments.

 Bookmarks are links with representational text that open specific pages in the PDF.
 To view bookmarks, choose View > Show/Hide > Navigation Panes > Bookmarks.

 Comments And Markups

-This item includes all comments that were added to the PDF using the comment and markup tools, including files attached as comments.
-To view comments, choose the Comments pane.
+This item includes all comments that were added to the PDF using the comment and markup tool, including files attached as comments.
+To view comments, choose Tools > Comments.